 The numerical figures further explain that the concept of studying as a consistent routine certainly varies from one student to another, and even more, from one area of specialization to another.
-This analysis affirms the conclusion drawn by Hassan, Sadaf, Aly, and Baig (2018), stating that study habits must be reflected as personal traits and not only a set of academic practices since no students are alike as per the level of this variable is concerned.
-Fact that the respondents are taking different areas of specialization, there are definite dissimilarities in their study habits or in their approaches concerning their goals, metacognition, school requirements, examinations, time, and stress.
+This analysis affirms the conclusion drawn by Hassan, Sadaf, Aly, and Baig (2018), stating that study habits must be reflected as personal traits and not only a set of academic practices, since no students are alike as per the level of this variable is concerned.
+The fact that the respondents are taking different areas of specialization, there is definite dissimilarities on their study habits or in their approaches with regard to their goals, metacognition, school requirements, examinations, time, and stress.
 This is not to disregard their other individual differences that could contribute additional impact on the results above.